yichenglin726/HW3a/README.md

 ## How to contribute

 * Every one finishes the whole project and pulls the requests , do not edit the main branch
-* if your code is useful, we will add it into the main branch
+* if your code is acceptable, we will add it into the main branch

 ## Background Knowledge